confluentinc/ksql/docs-md/tutorials/basics-local.md

           to allow joins against the table to use the more descriptive `userId` column name, rather than `ROWKEY`.
 Joining on either will yield the same results.
-If your data does not contain a copy of the key in the value simply join on `ROWKEY`.
+If your data does not contain a copy of the key in the value, you can join on `ROWKEY`.

     !!! tip
           You can run `DESCRIBE users_original;` to see the schema for the